mapbox/dash-android-examples/README.md

+> Before using the Software, developers must contact Mapbox as described at https://docs.mapbox.com/android/dash/guides/install/ to request access to the Dash SDK.
+Both the Software and the Dash SDK are in private preview and are made available to developers for the limited purpose of evaluating Dash SDK in internal, non-production environments only.

 # Mapbox Dash Android SDK Examples

 The repository is a collection of examples showing off the [Mapbox Dash Android SDK](https://docs.mapbox.com/android/dash).